DeezDiamond/project2/README.md

 - Incorperate an external link to where a viewer can watch a movie

+- Incorperate a second part to the site containing list of species found in movies

 ## Wireframes

 ![wire frame for the application](https://media.git.generalassemb.ly/user/30672/files/0d686c80-16ae-11eb-9855-07c042c01ca9)